Classification of spin-chain braid representations: Abstract

 \section{Abstract}

 A {\em braid representation} is a monoidal functor from the braid category $\Braid$, for example given by a solution to the constant Yang-Baxter equation.
-Given a monoidal category $\mathsf{C}$, a rank-$N$ \cc\ representation, or {\em spin-chain} representation, is a monoidal functor from $\mathsf{C}$ to the category $\Match^N$ of rank-$N$ \cc\ matrices (see below for definition).
+Given a monoidal category $\mathsf{C}$ {with $ob(\mathsf{C})=\N$}, a rank-$N$ \cc\ representation, or {\em spin-chain} representation, is a strict monoidal functor $F$ from $\mathsf{C}$ to the category $\Match^N$ of rank-$N$ \cc\ matrices (see below for definition), {that is {\em natural} in the sense that $F(1)=1$}.
 In this work we construct all spin-chain braid representations, and classify up to suitable notions of isomorphism.

 \module{tex-eric/intro-eric}